 McGuinness made references to his genitalia and included a jibe at presenter Paul O'Grady's sexuality.
 He arrived on stage mid-way through the show.
 Part of his act included a spoof guide to living in the north of England, which he directed at the Queen and Prince Philip.

 Using a pointer as a prop for the sketch he welcomed the Monarch before saying: I know what you're thinking.
 I've got a small pointer.
 But my girlfriend always tells me that the smallest acorns make the biggest oaks.

 reaction from the 3,000 audience members before he addressed the Queen once again and made a remark about the sexuality of Paul O'Grady.
-In reference to the openly gay Liverpool-born presenter, he told her: You may be the Queen of our
+In reference to the openly gay Liverpool-born presenter, he told her: You may be the Queen of our country, but

 Nutter groups have said ITV must cut the smutty gags from the show ahead of its broadcast at 7.30pm next Wednesday.

 McGuinness continued with his set before proclaiming the virtues of a local Indian restaurant telling the gathered

 crowd: You haven't lived until you've had eight of Ahmed's peshwari balls in your mouth.
 The gag was again greeted with nervous laughter.

 A spokesman for ITV said that the show would be edited to adhere to strict pre-watershed guidelines